caballeto/mcc/README.md

 I will implement the generation of global variables and global unnamed strings first.
 Then I will add local structs, and finally would add two operations for member access '.' and '->'.
 I will add both assignment and just getting the variable.

+## Day 18

+Implemented the general structure, but failed to correctly write the structure offsets.
+So, the values are being rewritten, hence I need to debug it and fix the offset problems.